mirage/mirage-www/tmpl/blog/2017-winter-hackathon-roundup.md

 ----

 Many thanks to everyone involved!
-The hackathon is already booked for March 2018 in the same place...
+The hostel is already booked for [another retreat in March 2018](http://retreat.mirage.io)...